 The Supplemental Offer and Acceptance Program (SOAP), a service of the National Resident Matching Program (NRMP), is the channel through which qualified unmatched applicants in the Main Residency Match apply for and are offered the positions that weren’t filled during the initial matching algorithm.

-All Main Residency Match applicants will receive an email notification of their SOAP eligibility the Friday before Match Week.
-In 2024, SOAP will take place March 11-15.
-As with 2023, there will be four rounds of SOAP.
+All Main Residency Match applicants will receive an email notification of their SOAP eligibility on the Friday before Match Week.
+In 2026, SOAP will take place from March 16 to 20.
+There will be four rounds of SOAP.

 If you weren’t matched when the initial matching algorithm was processed, you can use FREIDA™, the AMA Residency & Fellowship Database®, to research residencies from over 12,000 programs both during and following SOAP.
-Registration is required, and access is free, but extra benefits, like the dashboard that enables applicants to save, rank, and make notes on each program, are only available to AMA members.
+Registration is required, and access is free, but additional benefits, such as the dashboard that enables applicants to save, rank, and take notes on each program, are only available to AMA members.

 How Does Residency Match Week Work?

 Match Week takes place during the third week of March.
-It begins at 10 am ET on Monday and ends at 12 pm ET on Friday (Match Day)—when the National Resident Matching Program (NRMP) releases the results of the Match simultaneously to graduating medical students.
+It begins at 10 am ET on Monday and ends at 12 pm ET on Friday (Match Day)—when the National Resident Matching Program (NRMP) releases the Match results simultaneously to graduating medical students.

-On the Monday of Match Week, applicants will find out at 10 am if they matched, but not where they matched.
+On the Monday of Match Week, applicants will find out at 10 am whether they matched, but not where.
 The Match status notification is sent by email to applicants.
 Applicants can also use a mobile device to access their Match status in the Registration, Ranking, and Results® (R3®) system.

 Following the Match Status Notification, unmatched or partially matched applicants spend Monday through Thursday applying and interviewing for unfilled positions.
 On Monday, applicants start to put together their applications.
-On Tuesday, programs start to review the applications.
-On Wednesday, programs begin to interview the applicants.
+On Tuesday, programs begin reviewing applications.
+On Wednesday, programs begin interviewing applicants.
 On Thursday, programs start to make offers.

-On Match Day (Friday) at 12 pm ET, Match results are sent by email to the applicants who matched initially as well as the applicants who matched through SOAP.
+On Match Day (Friday) at 12 pm ET, Match results are sent by email to applicants who initially matched, as well as to applicants who matched through SOAP.
 Applicants can also use their mobile device to view their results in the R3 program.

 SOAP Strategies: What Should You Do Now?